Finding free ways to have meetings is convenient when you’re first starting out or if you don’t want to always be tied to a physical location.

 If it’s just for an occasional few hours, your friend may not mind you using their space to conduct business.

-It won’t hurt to ask, and if they want to see you win, that’s the easiest way to support you.
+It won’t hurt to ask, and if they want to see you win, that’s an easy way to support you.

-Next time you need a meeting space to work-from-home away from home, just ask.
+Next time you need a free way to have meetings to work-from-home away from home, just ask.
 After all, that’s what friends are for.

 You can still have a face-to-face discussion without altering much about your routine.

 Video conferencing is also a great option for remote clients.
 No matter how near or far they are, you can reach them by video if they insist on having a meeting.

 I know, I know.
 It seems like the Stone Age to use a phone as it was originally created to use.
 But if for some reasons you can’t have a free meeting or find a free office space, it’s an effective last resort.